AdobeDocs/campaign-classic.nl-NL/help/installation/using/external-accounts.md

 * **[!UICONTROL Password]**

-   Wachtwoord gebruikt om u aan te melden bij Oracle CRM op verzoek.
+   Wachtwoord gebruikt om u aan te melden bij Oracle CRM op aanvraag.

 For more information on this configuration, refer to this [page](../../platform/using/crm-connectors.md#example-for-oracle-on-demand).